kakaroto/Beyond20/docs/update.md

 Another change that I am very happy about is the automatic detection of the character sheet template used on Roll20.
 We've had so many people asking about "why does Beyond20 send an empty message" and us having to point them to the [FAQ](/faq) that I've had to tackle that issue and make Beyond20 smarter.
 Now if your game is not using the 'D&D 5e By Roll20' character sheet template, then it will automatically use the default template instead.
 This also applies when using pre-rendered rolls when you roll using the Digital Dice.

-Finally, I'd like to reiterate my thank you to all who have sent me rations/coffees through the [Ko-fi](https://ko-fi.com/kakaroto) link or who pledged on [Patreon](https://patreon.com/kakaroto) through my [support](/support) page.
+Finally, I'd like to reiterate my thank you to all who have sent me rations/coffees through the [Ko-fi](https://ko-fi.com/kakaroto) link or who pledged on [Patreon](https://patreon.com/kakaroto).

 If you find Beyond20 useful to you and it helps you run your games more smoothly, please consider [supporting](/rations) me and Beyond20.